sqlmapproject/sqlmap/Usage.md

     [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 4 is out of range of the number of items in the select list.
     <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
     [11:12:17] [INFO] target URL appears to have 3 columns in query [...]

+### Safely remove all content from output directory

+Switch `--purge-output`

+In case that user decides to safely remove all content from `output` directory, containing all target details from previous sqlmap runs, he can use switch `--purge-output`.
+While purging, all files from (sub)directories in folder `output` will be overwritten with random data, truncated, renamed to random names, (sub)directories will be renamed to random names too, and finally the whole directory tree will be deleted.

+Example run:

+    $ python sqlmap.py --purge-output -v 3
+    [...]
+    [11:38:55] [INFO] purging content of directory '/home/user/sqlmap/output'...
+    [11:38:55] [DEBUG] changing file attributes
+    [11:38:55] [DEBUG] writing random data to files [11:38:55] [DEBUG] truncating files
+    [11:38:55] [DEBUG] renaming filenames to random values [11:38:55] [DEBUG] renaming directory names to random values [11:38:55] [DEBUG] deleting the whole directory tree [...]

 ### Conduct through tests only if positive heuristic(s)